stouch/docs/api/reference.md

 ```

 ### Logging in with 2FA
 Two-Factor Authentication (2FA) is an authentication method that requires extra evidence from the user, apart from their password.
 In this case, we require a One-Time Password (OTP).
-This is a password that is stored in an authenticator and changes every 30 seconds.
+This is a code that is stored in an authenticator and changes every 30 seconds.

 #### Get Auth Token with 2FA